 How Is An EPDM Roof Repaired?

 While EPDM lasts for decades and won’t fade, crack, or peel under the sun’s damaging UV rays, sometimes it needs a quick repair or restoration.
-Here at Maxx Roof, we can efficiently handle any EPDM repair or restoration project.
+Here at Maxx Roof LLC Denver, we can efficiently handle any EPDM repair or restoration project.

-The repair process is relatively simple and doesn’t require a huge amount of work or create a construction mess, like a traditional asphalt roofing repair.
+The repair process is relatively simple and doesn’t require a huge amount of work or create a construction mess, like a traditional commercial roofing repair.

 If there’s a tear in the membrane itself, we can quickly and easily repair it using brand-new EPDM material and industrial-grade adhesive.
 If there’s inadequate sealing at the plumbing boot, collar, or vent, we can remove the faulty product and apply urethane sealant or caulk that will keep your building dry.

 No matter what kind of repair you need, we have the skills, equipment, and knowledge to fix it safely and quickly.

 Here at Maxx Roof LLC Denver, we always go the extra mile to ensure that our customers are happy and satisfied with our workmanship.
 That’s why we only work with the best of the best when it comes to vendors and manufacturers to ensure that we’re meeting or exceeding our own exceptionally high standards.

 We never use inferior products, and we take the time to vet the companies we work with thoroughly.
 Some of the most popular manufacturers we work with include:

 Call For An EPDM Roof System Quote Today

 If you’re the owner of a flat or low-sloped building, an EPDM system could be the perfect solution.
 It’s not only affordable, but it also has superior weather and UV resistance that allows it to last up to 50 years if properly installed and maintained.